centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/operatingsystems-aix-ssh.md

 import TabItem from '@theme/TabItem';

-## Plugin Pack Assets
+## Monitoring Connector Assets

 ### Monitored Objects

-The Plugin Pack includes monitoring the AIX system commands using SSH, such as:
+The Monitoring Connector includes monitoring the AIX system commands using SSH, such as:
 * Command return
 * Errpt messages
 * Inodes